Retirement Social Security

 Taking early retirement and getting benefits sooner probably won’t be a good decision for many people.

 To maximize their benefits, seniors may delay taking Social Security until age 70.
-Others may choose to work longer in order to save more before claiming their benefits.
+Others may choose to work longer to save more before claiming their benefits.
 By working longer, they’re also continuing to contribute to Social Security.

 Interest rates are low